msaunby/python-for-data-analysis/README.md

 ## IMPORTANT

+See the CfRR website at https://coding-for-reproducible-research.github.io/CfRR_Courses/home_page.html and GitHub repository at https://github.com/coding-for-reproducible-research

-To fetch the course content -
+Course content is updated from time to time.
+To fetch the latest course content -

 ```
 git clone --depth 1  --branch master https://github.com/coding-for-reproducible-research/CfRR_Courses.git